agra-uni-bremen/libriscv/README.md

 ## Installation

-This software can be installed either using [Cabal][cabal web] or [Docker][docker web].
+This software can be installed either using [Cabal][cabal web] or [Guix][guix web].
-The latter installation method may be preferable if you don't have a RISC-V cross compiler installed on your system.
+The latter installation method may be preferable if you don't have a compatible GHC version installed.
 Both methods are described further below under the assumption that the repository has been cloned already.

 ### Cabal